tsohleDev/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+# Alx System Engineering Devops

-ALX System Engineering-DevOps is a GitHub repository containing projects, assignments, and tasks related to the field of DevOps and System Engineering.
+This is a GitHub repository for the ALX System Engineering DevOps program.
+It contains various projects, assignments, and code samples related to system administration, network engineering, and DevOps practices.
+This repository is designed to help learners gain hands-on experience in various areas of system administration and software engineering, using industry-standard tools and technologies.
+Whether you are a beginner or an experienced engineer, this repository offers a great opportunity to improve your skills and knowledge in the field of DevOps and system administration.